Senior Development Officer

-We are now reviewing applications for fall 2020.
-The deadline for submissions for spring and summer 2021 is December 15, 2020.
+We are now reviewing applications for fall 2021.
+The deadline for submissions for spring and summer 2022 is December 15, 2021.
 Applications will be reviewed on a rolling basis, so students are encouraged to apply as soon as possible.
-Full Job Description

 A fellowship at CJA gives an entry-level lawyer the opportunity to work for 1-2 years as a junior staff attorney at CJA’s offices in San Francisco.
 Ideal candidates are third-year law students, judicial clerks, U.S. LLM students, or recent law graduates with a demonstrated interest in international human rights law or international criminal law.